nodejs/node/doc/api/child_process.md

 `command`, with command line arguments in `args`.
 If omitted, `args` defaults to an empty array.

-*Note*: If the `shell` option is enabled, do not pass unsanitised user input to this function.
+*Note*: If the `shell` option is enabled, do not pass unsanitized user input to this function.
 Any input containing shell metacharacters may be used to trigger arbitrary command execution.